krtkush/krtkush.github.io/_posts/2017-03-29-android-recyclerview-tracking-view-time.md

 tags: [Code, RecyclerView, Android]
 ---

 There are multiple analytics tools for providing insightful information with respect to user behaviour, bugs and crashes on an app.
-One parameter that seemed to be missing in most free analytic tools is the time spent looking at a certain view in Android and then providing the raw data of it.
+One parameter that seemed to be missing in most free analytic tools is the time spent looking at a certain view in Android and then providing the raw data about it.

-In this post I explain how to track the time a user spends looking at certain items in a RecyclerView.
+In this post I'll explain how to track the time a user spends looking at certain items in a RecyclerView.

 We assume that any item, within the RecyclerView, with a certain minimum visibility, for a certain time on the screen is being viewed by the user.
-For example, suppose an item with 100% of its height and width within the screen of the device for greater than 3 seconds is being shown.
-We assume that that such an item has captured the users attention and hence, should be tracked.
+For example, suppose an item with 100% of its height and width within the screen of the device for greater than 3 seconds is being shown; we assume that that such an item has captured the users attention and hence, should be tracked.

 We'll need a RecyclerView and add `OnGlobalLayoutListener` and `OnScrollListener` to it to make our tracking work.

-`OnGlobalLayoutListener` is needed to detect when the RecyclerView has successfully been populated by the adapter for the first timer and when the developer wants the tracking to stop.
+`OnGlobalLayoutListener` is needed to detect when the RecyclerView has successfully been populated by the adapter for the first time and when the developer wants the tracking to stop.
+This is needed because in normal cases we'll rely on the `OnScrollListener` to track items but in the cases mentioned above, `OnScrollListener` will not be activated.

 `OnScrollListener` is required for tracking all the items the user might see on scrolling down and back up.

-**(i) Defining Data Structure**
+**Defining the Data Structure**

 Before we start tracking we need to define the data structure under which we'll be storing all the data.
 We'll make a simple POJO and call it `TrackingData`.